Sherlock Holmes Summary

 Sherlock

-Why is Sherlock the most popular character in fiction?
+Why is he fiction's most popular character?

 An armchair quarterback in the battle of the sexes